-For a discussion of real-time performance measurement for eCos, see the eCos Users' Guide.
+For a discussion of real-time performance measurement for eCos, see the kernel documentation in the eCos Reference Manual.

 As with the target setup descriptions in the previous appendix, this information will eventually be merged into per-target documents.

 Sample numbers: